blackberry/bbUI.js/README.md

 ## Philosophy

-The bbUI toolkit is designed to progressively enhance its capability based on the abilities of the Web rendering engine on BB5/BB6/BB7/PlayBook.
+The bbUI toolkit is designed to progressively enhance its capability based on the abilities of the Web rendering engine on BB5/BB6/BB7/PlayBook and BlackBerry 10.
 This means that in some cases toolbars are fixed, and in others they scroll with the content.
+The
-The CSS used to generate the user interface is handled by the bbUI toolkit so that you don't have to deal with the idiosyncrasies of the different layout engines.
+CSS used to generate the user interface is handled by the bbUI toolkit so that you don't have to deal with the idiosyncrasies of the different layout engines.